RafikFarhad/push-to-gcr-github-action/ReadMe.md

 An action that build docker image and push to Google Cloud Registry.

-This action can be used to perform on every `push` or every `tag` creation.
+This action can be used to perform on every git `push` or every `tag` creation.

 ## Inputs